 Purchase Order Importing and Stock Management

-With the release of version 6.52, Impos now supports importing purchase orders, through our integration partners.
+Impos versions 6.54 and above now support importing purchase orders, through our integration partners.
 The first partner we have brought on board is Lightyear.
 You can import supplier invoices into the Impos Stock module using the new “Import” button on the Purchase Orders screen.

 When you select “Import”, you will be able to browse your computer’s folders/files from a popup window.
 (You will need to have previously exported your purchase orders from Lightyear and saved them to your computer).
 Select an invoice by double-clicking on it.